 I blog because it’s a great way to connect.
 My blogs are personal and reflect my own views and thoughts, comments and musings.
 I try to be informative, sometimes educational, often challenging, amusing if possible.
 I also tweet on @ProfJuneG where you can get a sense of how I think and react.

 And yes, I’m in that photograph above.
 Let me know if you think you’ve spotted me!

 In a parallel existence I read, write, watch birds, garden, bake and love life.
 If you’re interested in my other life try my blog theoptimisticgardener.wordpress.com and Twitter @optimistgarden

 Here is a bit more detail about me:

 Following a long career in the NHS – my last clinically oriented post was Executive Director of Nursing – I joined a leading modern university in 2001 as Deputy Head of the School of Health and Social Care.
 I became acting Dean in 2002 and was appointed as Dean in 2004.
 In June 2010 I was appointed as Pro Vice Chancellor (Development and Alumni Relations) and Executive Dean of the Faculty of Health and Life Sciences.
 In 2015 I was awarded professorial title in recognition of my academic leadership and professional achievements.
-At the end of March 2017 I retire from full-time work but will remain interested in nurses and nursing, health care politics, and leadership and development.
+At the end of March 2017 I gave up working for other people and started a liberated life choosing how to continue my interests in nurses and nursing, health care and higher education, and leadership and development.

 I have completed the Higher Education Leadership Foundation’s Top Management Programme and a CASE study tour of Canada, looking at Advancement and Alumni Relations practice in universities in and around Toronto, Ontario.
 I participated in the residential Women’s Leadership Forum at Harvard Business School in June 2013.